erwa/notes/bash.md

 [ -f FILE ] # true if FILE exists and is regular file (not directory of link) [ -e FILE ] # true if FILE exists
 [ -z STRING ] # true if STRING is of length 0
+              # can also be used to test if a variable is set
 [ -n STRING ] or [ STRING ] # true if length of STRING is non-zero
 [ STRING1 == STRING2 ] # true if two strings are equal
 [ STRING1 != STRING2 ] # true if two strings are not equal